marcojanssen/vagrant-ansible/README.md

 ----------

-A out of the box solution for a LAMP setup, Debian Wheezy 7.2 is installed with the following packages:
+A out of the box solution for a LEMP setup, Ubuntu 14.04 is installed with the following packages:

+- Adminer
 - Nginx
 - Composer
 - Git
 - MySQL
-- PHP
+- PHP 5.5
+- SQLite
+- Samba

 ## Requirements ##

-- Vagrant 1.5.1
+- Vagrant 1.6.*
-- Virtualbox 4.3.8
+- Virtualbox 4.3.*

+## Notes ##

+By default the password authentication is disabled for ssh, use the default vagrant ssh key @ files/ssh/vagrant Also UFW is enabled which only allows certain ports opened